-Where Our Vanished Days Secretly Gather is a performance using oral and material mnemonic technologies originating in the knowledge systems of preliterate oral cultures.
-The performance shares my mother, Jocelyn's experience of and the continuing effects of the 2003 alpine bushfires in Eastern Victoria, Australia.
-On January 8, 2003, lightning ignited eighty-seven fires, eight of these fires joined together burning approximately 20,000 square kilometres of land in the largest fire in Victoria since the Black Friday fires of 1939.
+Where Our Vanished Days Secretly Gather is a performance using oral and material mnemonic technologies.
+The performance shares my mother’s experience and the continuing effects of the 2003 alpine bushfires that took place in South-Eastern Australia.
+On January 7 and 8, 2003, lightning ignited eighty-seven fires; eight of these fires joined together, burning approximately 20,000 square kilometres of land in the largest fire in Victoria since the Black Friday fires of 1939.

-Fire is a vital part of Australian ecosystems, however, in a time of anthropocentric climate breakdown warming temperatures and decreases in rainfall are creating conditions for excessively fiercer and more frequent fires.
-My mother’s experience, along with the myriad of other critters including; kangaroos, mycorrhizal fungi, kookaburras, orchids, eucalypts, beetles, and emus are often not heard, their stories move quietly through and around them.
-As Arundhati Roy states, “there's really no such thing as the 'voiceless'.
+Fire is a vital part of Australian ecosystems; however, in a time of anthropocentric climate breakdown, warming temperatures and decreases in rainfall are creating conditions for excessively fiercer and more frequent fires.
+My mother’s experience, along with those of myriad of other critters including kangaroos, kookaburras, mycorrhizal fungi, orchids, eucalypts, beetles, and emus are often not heard, their stories move quietly through and around them.
+As Arundhati Roy states, “there's really no such thing as the 'voiceless.'
 There are only the deliberately silenced, or the preferably unheard."
-It is in these times of precarity and unknowing, of bodies unheard and in pain that "the stories we tell are a social responsibility."
-These voices must be lifted up, listened to and cared for if we are to work towards a "multispecies flourishing" on terra.
+It is in these times of precarity and unknowing, of bodies unheard and in pain that "the stories we tell are a social responsibility" (Sandra Cisneros).
+These voices must be lifted, listened to and cared for if we are to work towards a "multispecies flourishing" on terra (Donna Haraway).